 A concentration in molecular biology is intended for those students who wish to study the molecular basis of gene function and the role of macromolecules in cellular processes.
 This concentration will help prepare students for a multitude of graduate programs including, but not limited to, genetics, genomics, bioinformatics, and evolution.
 Students pursuing this concentration must complete two of the following biology elective courses.
 Additionally, students must participate on a research project spanning at least two semesters (may include summer) and write a thesis based on their research project.
 The internship required for the major must be conducted in a molecular biology-related field.
-See recommended course sequence on page 76.

 Molecular Biology Concentration Requirements SH

-TWOCOURS SES FROM: ,
+TWO COURSES FROM:

-BIO 410 Advanced Cellular and Molecular Biology
+BIO 311 Cell Biology and Genomics

-BIO 411 Advanced Molecular Genetics 6-7
+BIO 411 Advanced Molecular Genetics 6

 BIO 461 Introduction to Biochemistry

-TOTAL 6-7
+TOTAL 6